-One of the most popular golf cart accessories available today is a golf cart lift kit.
+A golf cart lift kit is one of the most popular golf cart accessories available today.

-Lift kits essentially raise the height of your cart, allowing you to add larger tires to the cart.
+Lift kits raise the height of your cart, allowing you to add larger tires.

-Golf cart lift kits have several advantages over regular carts, ranging from added strength and off-road maneuvering to an increased level of attractiveness.
+Golf cart lift kits have several advantages over regular carts, ranging from added strength and off-road maneuvering to increased attractiveness.